codinasion-archive/codinasion-programme/programme/area-of-right-angle-triangle/README.md

   - SanjayShetty01
 ---

-## Write a program to compute the area of a right angle triangle
+## Write a programme to compute the area of a right angle triangle

 ```txt
 base  : 2